MiRECoFu/Mogo/README.md

 CUDA_VISIBLE_DEVICES=0 python gen_t2m.py
 ```

-The following are examples of the generated images using MOGO.

 ## MOGO-GUI
 We provide a simple GUI for MOGO.
 You can easily run it by casting